andywalton7/sdk-test/source/includes/_allocate_using_default_rules.md

 To allocate one or more consignments based on your organisation's custom allocation rules, use the **[Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)** endpoint.

 <aside class="info">
   PRO allocation rules enable you to place constraints - such as physical package size, consignment value, and geographical availability - against individual carrier services.
-They are configured via the UI's <a href="https://www.electioapp.com/Configuration/EditCarrierService/acceptanceTestCarrier_f8fe"><strong>Manage Carrier Service Rules</strong></a> page.
+You can configure them via the UI's <a href="https://www.electioapp.com/Configuration/EditCarrierService/acceptanceTestCarrier_f8fe"><strong>Manage Carrier Service Rules</strong></a> page.

   For more information on configuring allocation rules, see the _Configure Allocation Rules_ section of the PRO Admin Portal User Guide.
 </aside>